Camphor76-22-2/batocera-cookbook/README.md

 # update_rom_folders.sh
 Takes one argument: the path of a non boot disk you want to put roms on

-Result: creates folders for each emulator type in the locaton you specify, and symlinks them from their associated roms folder so that batocera can see them.
+Result: creates folders for each emulator type in the locaton you specify, and symlinks them from their associated roms folder \(/batocera-roms/\<romfolders\>\)at the root of the non-boot disk so that batocera can see them.

 Any rom placed on the extra drive \(i.e. in the new folders created by this script under /userdata/roms/CONSOLE_NAME/portal/DRIVE_NAME\) will show up in emulationstation as normal, but be loaded from your second/third/etc. drive